-Net Promoter Score (NPS): This measures the loyalty of your customers by asking them how likely they are to recommend your brand, product, or service.
+Net Promoter Score (NPS): This measures the loyalty of your customers by asking them how likely they are to recommend your brand, product, or service using Delighted’s NPS software.
 Identifying who the promoters of your business are can help influence marketing, sales, and other business decisions.

-Customer Satisfaction (CSAT): This method helps brands understand how satisfied customers are with your company, or products and services provided.
+Customer Satisfaction (CSAT): This method helps brands understand how satisfied customers are with your company, or products and services provided using our customer satisfaction survey software.
 CSAT surveys are useful for making product enhancements when satisfaction scores for some products or services trend low (i.e. shoes didn’t fit after using the online sizing chart).